-131 The Reliability Settings and Standard Review is being undertaken in accordance with the AEMC Terms of Reference in Appendix A of this Issues Paper and as a requirement of clause 3.9.3A of the Rules.
+105 The Reliability Settings and Standard Review is being undertaken in accordance with the AEMC Terms of Reference in Appendix A of this Issues Paper and as a requirement of clause 3.9.3A of the Rules.

-132 The reliability settings are the market price cap (previously known as VoLL), the cumulative price threshold (CPT) and market floor price.
+106 The reliability settings are the MPC (previously known as VoLL), the CPT and market floor price.